Aetas/NeoPixel-Playtime/README.md

 ^ Yeah, that didn't work.
 As one might expect ^

 Still, now I think I know what to do.
 Eschew the setPixelColor and just use the same technique as the method itself did.
 Now I have to handle a pointer to the pixel array but that's not a problem.

+The problem was actually the brightness attribute in the strip.
+The setPixelColor() method actually multiplied the rgb value by the brightness, which I don't touch.
+That means that every time I would adjust the rgb values, setPixelColor() would do whatever the fuck it felt like when I sent the rgb code to it.